LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 - MAC (modified, accessed, created) in ISO yyyy-mm-dd e hh:mm:ss
 - hash

-/*---------------------------------------------------------------------------*/
-CREATING STERILE MEDIA
+==CREATING STERILE MEDIA==

-- Il disco di destinazione della immagine deve essere:
-	- pulito: nuovo o formattato
+File destination of image must be
+- clean (new or formatted)
-	- integro fisicamente
+- physically integral
-- I dati possono essere conservati solo a norma di legge
+Data can be preserved only "a norma di legge"

-Understanding write blocker
+==Understanding write blocker==
-Write blocker: garantisce integrita' del device che sto leggendo
-- HW o SW
+Write blocker -> ensures integrity of reading device (hardware/software)

 ## Defining forensic imaging
 **Forsensic copy** -> bit-for-bit copy of the source to the destination